-- Analysis of a single marine macrobenthic sample (Macrobenthic Sample module). - Re-analysis by Unicomarine Ltd. of three own samples supplied by each of the participating laboratories (Own Sample module). - Identification of two sets of twenty-five invertebrate specimens (Invertebrate Ring Test module). - Re-identification of a set of twenty-five specimens supplied by each of the participating laboratories (Laboratory Reference module).
+Analysis of a single estuarine macrobenthic sample (Macrobenthic Sample module).

+Re-analysis by Thomson Unicomarine Ltd. of three own samples supplied by each of the participating laboratories (Own Sample module).

+Identification of two sets of twenty-five invertebrate specimens (Invertebrate Ring Test module).

+Re-identification of a set of twenty-five specimens supplied by each of the participating laboratories (Laboratory Reference module).

-The analytical procedures of the various modules were the same as for the fifteenth year of the Scheme.
+The analytical procedures of the various modules were the same as for the sixteenth year of the Scheme, except for the specification that the Macrobenthic Sample module and CSEMP samples within the Own Sample module should be conducted using the NMBAQC guidance for macrobenthic invertebrate sample analysis (Worsfold, Hall & O'Reilly (Ed.), 2010).
 The results for each of the Scheme exercises are presented and discussed.
 Comments are provided on the performance for each of the participating laboratories in each of the exercises.

 Two Ring Tests (RT) of twenty-five animal specimens were distributed.
-One set contained twenty-five general invertebrate fauna (RT37) and a second set consisted of 'targeted' specimens from taxa that recorded no errors in previous ring tests (RT38; 'Beginners' Training Pack').
-For the general set of fauna (RT37) there was fairly good agreement between the identifications made by the participating laboratories and those made by Unicomarine Ltd. On average each participating laboratory recorded 3.8 generic errors and 7.5 specific errors.
-Over half of the generic errors can be attributed to five polychaete, one mollusc and one crustacean taxa.
-The 'targeted' ring test (RT38; 'Beginners' Training Pack'), as expected posed very few problems for species identification.
-On average each participating laboratory recorded just 1.9 generic errors and 2.5 specific errors.
-Six specimens were misidentified by six or more of the thirty-five participants and were responsible for 51% of all generic and 51% of specific errors recorded.
+One set contained twenty-five general invertebrate fauna (RT39) and a second set consisted of 'targeted' specimens from taxa at the limit of their geographical range (RT40).
+For the general set of fauna (RT39) there was fairly good agreement between the identifications made by the participating laboratories and those made by Thomson Unicomarine Ltd. On average each participating laboratory recorded 3.9 generic errors and 6.3 specific errors.
+Over half of the specific errors can be attributed to four mollusc and two polychaete taxa.
+The 'targeted' ring test (RT40, taxa at the limit of their range), produced similar summary results to the standard exercise.
+On average each participating laboratory recorded 3.5 generic errors and 6.4 specific errors.
+Five specimens were misidentified by ten or more of the twenty-one participants and were responsible for 38% of all generic and 43% of specific errors recorded; these specimens comprised four mollusc and one oligochaete taxa.